 Over the years, Tina produced nine solo albums quickly becoming known as the Queen of Rock ‘n’ Roll.
 She appeared in two movies (Tommy in 1975 and Mad Max Beyond Thunderdome in 1985) and filled in for the singing voice for Angela Bassett who portrayed Turner in the 1993 film, What’s Love Got to Do with It.

 On this day in 2023, she passed in her home in Switzerland at the age of 83.
-(Image: Wikipedia)
+(Image: Wikimedia)

 It was during a speech that she gave on this day in 1978 that Marilyn Loden first uttered a phrase that would not be forgotten.
-Known as a writer, management consultant, and diversity advocate, Loden was speaking about the role of gender discrimination in the workplace and she invented the term “glass ceiling” referring to invisible career barriers for women.
+Known as a writer, management consultant, and diversity advocate, Loden was speaking about the role of gender discrimination in the workplace, and she invented the term “glass ceiling” referring to invisible career barriers for women.
+(Image: Pexels)

 Movies Released